appy385/flask-sample/README.md

 ```
  Note:
  1. Select python 3.6 not 3.7 .
 Initializing EC2 instance fails on 3.7 Amazon linux system
- 2. Create a new KeyPair or select an existing one according to the region you have selected.Go to AWS EC2 to create new key-pair
+ 2. Create a new KeyPair or select an existing one according to the region you have selected.
+ 3. Go to AWS EC2 to create new key-pair
- 3. Key-pair is required to link your AWS beanstalk environment with ssh client
+ 4. Key-pair is required to link your AWS beanstalk environment with ssh client
- 4. key-pair should belong to the same region you have chosen for AWS beanstalk environment
+ 5. key-pair should belong to the same region you have chosen for AWS beanstalk environment
- 5. Download the key-pair .pem file.Keep it safe.
+ 6. Download the <key-pair>.pem file.
+Keep it safe.
 ```
 Before running this command make sure this prerequisite is completed:
 ```